akking29/05-San/README.md

-Top Spots with map// no markers.
+Top Spots with map and markers! (yes.)